Welcome to Raygun: A quick start guide for new and returning users

 The key to staying within your quota is to keep the Raygun dashboard organized.
 Staying organized helps save time, too, as you’ll prevent non-critical errors staying active, ensuring you and your team are only alerted to the errors that matter.

-Read the guide on keeping your error quota down
+Read our guide on keeping your error quota down.

 Is there something missing from Raygun that would make your life easier?
-Suggest what you need in our feature request forums.
+Suggest it in our feature request forums!
 We read every one, and if we receive enough requests, we’ll get to work building it for you.

-Are you still unsure about some of your plan settings or how to find features?
-Ask for a walkthrough of how best to set up your Raygun plan.
+Still unsure about some of your plan settings or how to find features?
+Ask for a walkthrough of your ideal account setup.